amaanraaz/cc_frontend/README.md

 - Required field making it a checkbox
 - delete button
 - children components can be added when type is object
+- first tried to implement without using redux but it was getting difficult because there we have to lift state up.

 ### And finally making it dynamic using redux toolkit for managing the state.